 Part-time student: A student who is enrolled for less than 12 credit hours during a semester or less than 6 credit hours in a summer session.
+The student may be enrolled in one or more DCCCD colleges as long as the total number of hours meets the part-time requirement.

-Performance grade: A grade of A, B, C, D or F: This does not include the grades of W, I or WX.
+Performance grade: A grade of A, B, C, D or F. This does not include the grades of W, I or WX.
 See catalog section on "Academic Information" for more on grades and grade point averages.